 Fun Facts About Chickens

-- Did you know that most chickens (less so in large breed chickens) choose to “work” for their food?
+- Did you know that most chickens (less so in Domesticated animal breeds that have been specifically engineered by humans to grow as large as possible, as quickly as possible, to the detriment of their health. chickens) choose to “work” for their food?
 This is called contra-freeloading.
 In some studies, chickens have chosen to press a button for food instead of eating from a readily available food source.
 They often enjoy puzzle feeders and scratching up their food from varied sources.

 - You might not think it, but chickens have a great sense of smell.
 In fact, while there are limited studies on specific scents, scientists have found that chickens find vanilla to be a non-offensive scent and new chickens can be more calmly introduced into a pre-existing flock if each space has been provided vanilla leading up to and during the integration of a new flock member.
 In other chicken smell facts, geraniol has been shown to increase activity in chicks, while garlic tends to be avoided by chickens.